Superconvergence of Online Optimization for Model Predictive Control

 Note that based on ``output-input" transition in \eqref{equ:trans1}, the initial constraint of each subproblem is always attained.

 The complete ``one Newton step per receding horizon" algorithm is presented in Algorithm \ref{alg:1}.
 We next make a few remarks about Algorithm \ref{alg:1}.

-\begin{remark} To make Algorithm \ref{alg:1} well defined, we need the KKT matrix in \eqref{equ:Newton}, evaluated at $(\tbz_i^0, \tblambda_i^0; \tbd_i)$, to be nonsingular for any $i\in[1, T]$.
-In fact, this is guaranteed by LICQ $+$ SOSC; see Lemma 16.1 in \cite{Nocedal2006Numerical}.
+\begin{remark} To make Algorithm \ref{alg:1} well posed, we need the KKT matrix in \eqref{equ:Newton}, evaluated at $(\tbz_i^0, \tblambda_i^0; \tbd_i)$, to be nonsingular for any $i\in[1, T]$.
+In fact, this is guaranteed by LICQ $+$ positive definiteness of the reduced Hessian; see Lemma 16.1 in \cite{Nocedal2006Numerical}.
 By the structure of $G^i$ in Definition~\ref{def:4}, we know that LICQ always holds.
-To show (uniform) SOSC requires two steps. (i) We need show that the algorithm is stable in the sense that \textit{all iterates in all subproblems stay in the neighborhood $\N_{\epsilon}(\tbz^\star, \tblambda^\star)$}, where $(\tbz^\star, \tblambda^\star)$ denotes the truncated true solution.
-This suggests that the initial point will not jump out of the neighborhood, where we have no conclusions on the behavior of objective in the reduced space. (ii) We need to show that SOSC for a subproblem can be inherited from the full problem.
-In particular, if the reduced Hessian for the full problem is lower bounded at one point, then the reduced Hessian at the corresponding truncated (receding horizon problem) point is also lower bounded, provided $\mu$ is chosen properly (and uniformly).
+To show (uniform) positive definiteness of the reduced Hessian requires two steps. (i) We need show that the algorithm is stable in the sense that \textit{all iterates in all subproblems stay in the neighborhood $\N_{\epsilon}(\tbz^\star, \tblambda^\star)$}, where $(\tbz^\star, \tblambda^\star)$ denotes the truncated true solution.
+This suggests that the initial point will not jump out of the neighborhood, where we have no conclusions on the behavior of the Lagrangian in the reduced space. (ii) We need to show that positive definiteness of reduced Hessian for a subproblem can be inherited from the full problem: if the reduced Hessian for the full problem is positive definite at one point, then the reduced Hessian at the corresponding truncated (receding horizon problem) point is also positive definite, provided $\mu$ is chosen properly (and uniformly).
 Details are provided in the next section.

 \end{remark}